Seasonality Trading App

 Summary report - Single Stock/ETF/Index, 52 Weeks option

-In terms of the trading decision, bullish (BUY) trades initiated on first trading day of Week 1 of the year for this Stock has only 60% probability whereas Week 51 has 90% probability.
+In terms of the trading decision, bullish (BUY) trades initiated on first trading day of week 1 of the year for this Stock has only 60% probability and hence may not be worth consideration.
+On contray, the week 48 has 90% probability and hence may be worth considering.
+Both these situation are subject to further investigation with details from the Detailed report, to be discussed in a little while,

 Detailed report - Single Stock/ETF/Index, 52 Weeks option

-The detailed report for each week can be accessed by clicking the eye icon in the right most column of each row.
-Clicking the eye icon will open up the detailed report for that week in a seperate browser tab.
+The detailed report for each week can be accessed by clicking the eye icon in the right side column of each row.
+Clicking the eye icon will open up the detailed report for that Stock or ETF of interest and for that week, in a seperate browser tab.

 The detailed report for Single Stock/ETF/Index, 52 Weeks option also has two sections, upper section with Trade Performance (Single Stock/ETF/Index, non-leveraged) and a lower section described little later.